 I’m a WRITER before anything else, and I busted my ASS on this Dipset piece for UGHH!
 I spoke to Funk Flex, Shiest Bub and more and went soooo in depth about the rise and fall of the dopest rap group of my era.

 Plus I told some dope personal stories.
-Read it here!
+Read it here or continue below!

 Rapper Problem has been a relevant name on the West Coast music scene for nearly a decade, yet if there’s one thing he’s learned from the tutelage of Snoop Dogg, it’s that the game comes in waves.